This enzyme-meets-antioxidant can seriously improve fertility

 How much CoQ10 to take?

-Generally speaking, 200 to 600 mg of CoQ10 per day is recommended, with most fertility patients taking 600 mg daily (that’s why our The Powers Females and The Powers for Males both contain 200 mg of CoQ10, and if you opt for The Powers with CoQ10 Boost, you get an extra 400 mg—that's 600 mg total).
+Generally speaking, 200 to 600 mg of CoQ10 per day is recommended, with most fertility patients taking 600 mg daily (that’s why our The Power Prenatal for Females and The Powers for Males both contain 200 mg of CoQ10, and if you opt for The Powers with CoQ10 Boost, you get an extra 400 mg—that's 600 mg total).
 Your own CoQ10 dosage will of course depend on age as well as any health issues or meds, so it’s always a good idea to connect with a doctor to make sure you’re on the right track.